JackFred2/WhereIsIt/README.md

 - `SearchRequestPopulator.EVENT` - Obtaining the correct criteria for a search from a given screen.
 - `ShouldIgnoreKey.EVENT` - Check to see if the keybind should be ignored in that instant - this is used to cancel if a search bar is focused, for example.
+- `OnResult.EVENT` - Called whenever any search returns a value, with all results.
+Use to, for example, add additional overlays or recording.
 - `RenderUtils` - Information on the currently displayed overlay, as well as scheduling text rendering.

 ### Common